Skip to main content

 Interactive Brokers | The globe’s award-winning default broker

-With a history spanning more than 40 years, IBKR remains one of the most trustworthy brokers available and is unofficially the globe’s default broker, including Australia.
-For options, there is a per contract fee going up to USD 0.65 for US options and up to AUD 2.20 inclusive of GST tax.
-Interactive Brokers also launched IBKR GlobalTrader, a modern mobile trading app for options, stocks, and ETFs, ideal for novice investors.
+With a history spanning more than 45 years (founded 1978) and S&P 500 membership since 2024, IBKR remains one of the most trustworthy brokers globally and the default professional choice in Australia (ASIC-regulated, AFSL 453554).
+For options, there is a per-contract fee of up to USD 0.65 for US options and up to AUD 2.20 inclusive of GST for ASX options.
+Interactive Brokers also offers IBKR GlobalTrader, a modern mobile trading app for options, stocks, and ETFs – ideal for novice investors.

 Saxo Markets | Premium, higher-cost broker delivering exceptional research